servicesorganization/docs/managed_application_delivery_services/managed_application_delivery_services.md

 [About Liquit Workspace](mad_about_liquit_workspace.md)

-{% include note.html content="This is my note.
-All the content I type here is treated as a single paragraph." %}
+{% include note.html content="Ik ben heel benieuwd" %}
 {% include tip.html content="This is my tip.
 All the content I type here is treated as a single paragraph." %}
 {% include important.html content="This is my important.
 All the content I type here is treated as a single paragraph." %}
 {% include warning.html content="This is my warning.
 All the content I type here is treated as a single paragraph." %}